 Every year screening using simple clinical tests is needed.

 Every year comprehensive foot examination should be done to identify risk factors.

-Thus with help of above mentioned tests, a complete evaluation of a patient can be performed and accordingly treatment may be planned to take care of high glucose as well as other risk factors.
+Thus with help of the above-mentioned tests, a complete evaluation of a patient can be performed, and accordingly, treatment may be planned to take care of high glucose as well as other risk factors.